supermarsx/magicmouse/readme.md

 # magicmouse

 This is a mirror repository for Apple Magic Mouse 1 (removable batteries) and 2 (embedded battery) drivers.
 Use your magic mouse on any bluetooth enabled Windows machine.
+Realiable alternative to magic utilities, fix scroll not working.

 ### Whats the purpose